Roadblock (film): Critical response

 Hans J. Wollstein, writing for Allmovie, calls the film a "low-budget but highly engrossing film noir".

-Dennis Schwartz, at Ozus' World Movie Reviews writes "In the end everything was done in such a flat manner, that it was hard to care that straight-shooter McGraw lost his integrity and life for an icy broad who ironically would have loved him the way he was."
+Dennis Schwartz, at Dennis Schwartz Movie Reviews writes "In the end everything was done in such a flat manner, that it was hard to care that straight-shooter McGraw lost his integrity and life for an icy broad who ironically would have loved him the way he was."

 According to film critics Bob Porfiero and Alain Silver, the screenwriters took a hard-boiled mystery plot and combined it with "an aura of middle-class malaise and pervasive corruption to provide a motivation for Peters' alienation and fall."
-The noir notion of entrapment is illustrated by the staging of Peters' death in the semi-dry Los Angeles river bed, and it is one of the early scenes of a car chase filmed there.
+The noir notion of entrapment is illustrated by the staging of Peters' death in the semi-dry Los Angeles riverbed, and it is one of the early scenes of a car chase filmed there.